Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The hierarchy of address types is as follows:

-- ``ByStr20``: Raw byte string of length 20.
+- ``ByStr20``: A raw byte string of length 20.
 The type does not provide any guarantee as to what is located at the address.
 (Generally, ``ByStr20`` is not regarded as an address type, because it can refer to any string of bytes of length 20, whether it is meant to represent an address or not.)

 - ``ByStr20 with end``: A ``ByStr20`` which, when interpreted as a network address, refers to an address that is in use.
 An address is